DTUelectro B357

 Says Professor Olav Breinbjert, DTU Electro, leader of the center

-The new test center for Technical University Denmark is unique in a Danish context.
-Thus, the test center strengthens the university’s leading position within research of electromagnetic systems.
-The test center is home for students and researchers of DTU Electro Institute and houses research facilities, including radio silent laboratories, meeting facilities and classrooms.
-The facility holds a large education laboratory with affiliated study area.
-Here, the architecture is designed to facilitate an interdisciplinary research environment among researchers, businesses and students.
+The new test center for the Technical University of Denmark is unique in a Danish context.
+The test center strengthens the university’s leading position in the research of electromagnetic systems and is the home to students and researchers of DTU Electro Institute.
+The building houses research facilities, including radio-silent laboratories, meeting facilities, and classrooms.
+The facility holds a large education laboratory with an affiliated study area.
+Here, the architecture is designed to facilitate an interdisciplinary research environment among researchers, businesses, and students.
 The building’s architecture elaborates on the existing built environment of the campus.
 Around the test center, the area holds several other unique research buildings.
 To support the existing research environment, the test center is connected by a passage to the existing test facilities in B353.

 In the research architecture, we have prioritized a high degree of flexibility.
-The test areas of the building are designed to have a clear visual connection with the study area.
-In addition, the expansion of available research facilities for high accuracy testing of microwave technology allows more students and external partners to have access to radio silent laboratories.
-This opens up for new areas of in-house research projects and teaching purposes, as well as measurement programmes conducted in collaboration with and by external partners.
+The test areas of the building are designed to have clear visual connections to the study area.
+In addition, the expansion of available research facilities for high-accuracy testing of microwave technology allows more students, external partners, and researchers, such as NASA, the European Space Agency, and Boeing, to have access to radio-silent laboratories.
+This opens new areas of in-house research projects and teaching purposes, as well as measurement programs conducted in collaboration with and by external partners.

 Client